-Impellam is a global provider of staffing and recruitment services to a wide range of clients covering a broad range of industry sectors.
-We have over 3,400 employees globally across more than 220 locations across the UK, North America, Asia Pacific and mainland Europe.
-The Group had a global annual turnover in 2015 of £1.7bn and has its registered office in Luton, Bedfordshire.
+Carlisle Support Services is a provider of people based services to a wide range of clients covering a broad range of industry sectors.
+We have over 2,800 employees and has its registered office in Luton, Bedfordshire.

-Impellam’s Supplier Code of Conduct reflects our commitment to acting ethically and with integrity in all our business relationships, including our commitment to combating human trafficking and slavery.
+Carlisle Support Services Supplier Code of Conduct reflects our responsibility to act ethically and with integrity in all our business relationships, including our commitment to combatting human trafficking and slavery.
 We believe our highest areas of potential risk are within our supply chain, and in the provision of agency labour.

-We consider our policies and procedures regularly, not only to ensure they remain relevant, but also to review our progress.
+We review our policies and procedures regularly, not only to ensure they remain relevant but also to assess our progress.

-This statement applies to Impellam Group plc and all its subsidiaries.
+This statement applies to Carlisle Support Services and all its subsidiaries.